-The Natural Resources and Environmental Protection Act, 1994 PA 451, authorizes the Director and the Commission to issue orders to manage wild animals in this state.
+The Natural Resources and Environmental Protection Act, 1994 PA 451, MCL 324.40114, authorizes the Director to issue permits authorizing the taking or possession of raptors for the purposes of falconry.

 Discussion and Background:

 Michigan's falconry regulations are on a three-year regulatory cycle and were set for 2018-2020.
 In keeping with efforts to stabilize falconry and raptor capture regulations, the Department recommends the following changes remain in place for 2021-2023.